Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Lions in Rwanda

-How to see lions in Akagera National park;
+How to see lions in Akagera National Park;

 Lions of Akagera are best sighted while on game drives either in the morning hours when they are out from their hideouts to hunt or in the evening hours when they are on their way to their habitats to rest.